PlasmaPy/PlasmaPy/docs/glossary.rst

       module `~plasmapy.analysis.fit_functions`.

-   :term:`force-free`
+   force-free
       In plasma physics, a **force-free magnetic field** is a magnetic field where the Lorentz force is zero, meaning the magnetic pressure greatly exceeds the plasma pressure, allowing non-magnetic forces to be neglected.
 This condition is often approximated in the Sun's corona.

       For more details, visit the `Wikipedia page <https://en.wikipedia.org/wiki/Force-free_magnetic_field>`_.